 - List of Figures—In books with numerous figures (or illustrations) it can be helpful to include a list of all figures, their titles and the page numbers on which they occur.

 - List of Tables—Similar to the List of Figures above, a list of tables occurring in the book may be helpful for readers.

 - Foreword—Usually a short piece written by someone other than the author, the Foreword may provide a context for the main work.
 Remember that the Foreword is always signed, usually with its author’s name, place, and date.

 - Preface—Written by the author, the Preface often tells how the book came into being, and is often signed with the name, place and date, although this is not always the case.

-- Acknowledgments—The author expresses their gratitude for help in the creation of the book.
+- Acknowledgements—The author expresses their gratitude for help in the creation of the book.

 - Introduction—The author explains the purposes and the goals of the work, and may also place the work in a context, as well as spell out the organization and scope of the book.

 - Prologue—In a work of fiction, the Prologue sets the scene for the story and is told in the voice of a character from the book, not the author’s voice.

 - Second Half Title—If the frontmatter is particularly extensive, a second half title identical to the first can be added before the beginning of the text.
 The page following is usually blank but may contain an illustration or an epigraph.
 When the book design calls for double-page chapter opening spreads, the second half title can be used to force the chapter opening to a left-hand page.